jumaallan/trivago/README.md

 - UI Tests fail on an Emulator running API 26 (Android 8), and are successful on an Emulator running API 29 (Android 10)

+- dokka documentation task doesn't work when run from the top level Trivago task

+- The spotless plugin doesn't apply the license header, and the jacoco plugin doesn't work as expected.
+Need more research on how to set them up using gradle plugins

 ## License
 ```
 MIT License